m15-ai/TrooperAI/README.md

 - Piper TTS ~2–5 sec per response
 - All speech was streamed sentence-by-sentence for responsiveness

 Note that neither the Vosk STT (input) nor Piper TTS (output) were designed for true token by token streaming.
 I had to modify the system to detect sentence breaks via punctuation and silence boundaries to trigger the stream.
 The allows for long responses from the LLM to be read back without waiting for the entire response, making they system seem much more responsive.
 The system is able to respond with long elaborate stories, especially using the `gemma2:0.5b` model without issue.

+> Conclusion:
+>
+> Blah

 ## Python File Overview